cyberw/aiolocust/README.md

 uv run aiolocust --help
 ```

-You can still use pip.
-Just remember that you need a freethreading Python build:
+You can still use good old pip as well, just remember that you need a freethreading Python build:

 ```text
 pip install aiolocust